Lymphatic filariasis: Epidemiology

-In South America, four endemic countries have been working to beset lymphatic filariasis, consisting of Brazil, the Dominican Republic, Guyana, and Haiti.
+In South America, three endemic countries, the Dominican Republic, Guyana, and Haiti, have been working to eliminate lymphatic filariasis, and a fourth, Brazil, successfully eliminated it in 2024.
 In Latin America, the spread of lymphatic filariasis is through W. bancrofti, the only anthropods within the region, Culex quinquefasciatus.
-The exponential rate of development within the Americas is being combated through the development of an MDA program.
-MDA program, a 3-step drug administering program, has led to a 67% decrease in the need for the drug program.
-Brazil targeted the rising endemic by administering DEC drugs through an MDA program to the communities hit hardest by the disease.
+The exponential rate of development within the Americas is being combated through the development of a mass drug administration (MDA) program.
+This 3-step drug administration program has led to a 67% decrease in the need for the drug program.
+Brazil targeted the rising endemic by administering diethylcarbamazine (DEC) drugs through an MDA program to the communities hit hardest by the disease.
 By providing these drugs annually, as well as offering post-care, through showing family members how to treat the disease, creating connections for jobs, as well as providing a social network to incorporate patients into society, Brazil has made the most effort to provide care.
-Dominican Republic has administered 5 rounds of DEC drugs annually for five years, spanning from 2002-2007.
-After the initial drastic action, the Dominican then administered another three rounds of MDA.
-Guyana also used DEC drugs to focus on preventing the spread of the disease, using a DEC-fortified salt from 2003-2007 and ultimately switching to MDA with DEC from 2014 to the present.
-Targeting patient education and access to treatment.
-Haiti then focused on the disease by implementing DEC drug in 2002.
-It reached full geographical coverage by 2012, subsequently in 2014 about 20 communities had eradicated the need for MDA.
+The Dominican Republic has administered 5 rounds of DEC drugs annually for five years, spanning from 2002-2007.
+After the initial drastic action, the Dominican Republic then administered another three rounds of MDA.
+Guyana also used DEC drugs to focus on preventing the spread of the disease, using a DEC-fortified salt from 2003-2007 and ultimately switching to MDA with DEC from 2014 to the present, targeting patient education and access to treatment.
+Haiti then focused on the disease by implementing DEC treatment in 2002.
+It reached full geographical coverage by 2012; subsequently, in 2014, about 20 communities had eradicated the need for MDA.

 In communities where lymphatic filariasis is endemic, as many as 10% of women can be affected by swollen limbs, and 50% of men can develop mutilating genital symptoms.